Property-Based Testing

 tediousTestCases = [([], []), ([0], [1, 2]), ([3, 4, 5], [])] -- etc.

 and test with something like all (\(xs, ys) -> prop_lengthAppend xs ys) tediousTestCases, but this is quite tedious.
 QuickCheck automates this tedium away by generating (somewhat) random inputs.
+The workhorse is quickCheck which accepts something Testable (explained later) runs it with a number of different inputs.
 Simply running quickCheck prop_lengthAppend covers more cases than any unit test suite we would realistically have the patience to maintain.
 The default is 100 tests, but if we want more we can run e.g.

 quickCheck $ withMaxSuccess 10000 prop_lengthAppend